xrblocks/xrblocks.github.io/demos/README.md

 or `/samples/`.

 When using third-party assets, make sure they are compatible with Apache 2 license and add corresponding LICENSE file to the demo folder.
+Please submit large assets as a PR to https://github.com/xrblocks/proprietary-assets and use a jsdelivr CDN link to reference them.

+For samples with third-party npm dependencies or requiring a build, please configure a `package.json` using `pnpm` and add your project to the `build_all.sh` script.
+See `drone` for an example.

 ### Step 3: Create a pull request